 Nuremberg quickly came to grips with its ugly Nazi past.
 It was in Nuremberg that the trials of Nazi war criminals were held in Courtroom 600.

 Nuremberg didn’t officially become part of Bavaria until 1802.
 It’s actually a Franconian city and has a different vibe and dialect than southern Bavaria.

 1. Nuremberg Castle

-It’s also the #1 tourist attraction.
+It’s also the #1 tourist attraction in Nuremberg.
 Construction (probably) started around 1,000 AD, though most of what you see today dates back to the 15th century or later.

 Archaeological investigations date the castle to approximately 1050.
 For 500 years (from 1050 to 1571), Nuremburg Castle hosted the emperors of the Holy Roman Empire.
 Back then, there were no capital cities and the emperors just castle hopped.

 The first structures in the castle were built around 1000.
-The important Double Chapel dates from the 11th century.
-And the imperial staterooms and spaces you’ll tour date from the 16th and 17th centuries.
+The Double Chapel, the most striking internal feature, dates from the 11th century.
+The imperial staterooms and spaces you’ll tour date from the 16th and 17th centuries.